QuinnAho/Glint3D/examples/README.md

 # Examples

-This directory contains example files and configurations for Glint3D.
+This directory contains example files and configurations for Glint.

 ## JSON Ops Examples